Applies ToExcel for Microsoft 365

 If you encounter any concerns with Python in Excel, please report them by selecting Help Feedback in Excel.

 New to Python in Excel?
-Begin by reading Introduction to Python in Excel and Get started with Python in Excel
+Begin by reading Introduction to Python in Excel and Get started with Python in Excel.

-What is a DataFrame?
+What's a DataFrame?

 A DataFrame is a two-dimensional data structure in computer programming languages, similar to an Excel table.
 In Python, a DataFrame is an object in the pandas library.
 The pandas library is a core library used by Python in Excel, and DataFrame objects are a key structure for analyzing data with Python in Excel.